YanSen1996/TCD_IR_2020/README.md

 # TCD_IR_2020_Indidivual

-Use the following procedure to connect to your Linux instance using an SSH client.
-If you receive an error while attempting to connect to your instance, see Troubleshooting Connecting to Your Instance.
+Use the following procedure to connect to the Ubuntu instance using an SSH client, build and run the source code then get the program's output.

 ## 1. To connect to the instance using SSH
 In a terminal window, use the ssh command to connect to the instance by entering the following command:
 ```shell
 ssh -i /path/my-key-pair.pem ubuntu@ec2-54-161-86-196.compute-1.amazonaws.com
 ```
-1. Instructions on how to build the source code:
+## 2. To build the source code: